einsteinly/CAUV_old_software/readme-code.txt

 utility/	    - c++ files shared between gui/ and auv/ and anywhere else they
                   are needed (headers only)

+pitzdir/        - directory containing the files of the issue tracker (pitz):
+                  to see a list of tasks from the command line, run: pitz-tasks --detailed-view

+django/         - code for the web interface of the issue tracker (pitz)

 Less important things:
 cmake/		    - files for the build system CMakeLists.txt	- top-level build file for the CMake build system